anamariaelek/NGSprint-RNAseq/README.md

 # Analysis

-Download raw data. **This will take a lot of time!** Approx. ~1h per sample.
+Download raw data. **This will take a lot of time!** Approx. 30 min per sample.
 You should download at least 3 control and 3 treatment samples.

 ```
 nth=6